UberEther/jwk/README.md

 ### JWK.signAsync(key, content, options)
 Signs the specified content with the node-jose key specified.

+- key may be a node-jose key object or a query argument to node-jose.get to search the keystore for a key.
 - options.encoding is the encoding to encode the content with (if it is a string).
 Defaults to "utf8".
 - options.format will be defaulted to "compact"
 - See [node-jose.JWS.createSign](https://github.com/cisco/node-jose#signing-content) for more details on other options.